umee-network/umee/x/metoken/README.md

 The `metoken` module will have its own reserves to stabilize the processing of the withdrawals.
 A portion of every swap will be transferred to the reserves and a percentage of every withdrawal will be taken from the reserves.
 This portion is determined by the parameters of every asset.
-Every charged fee will be also transferred to the `metoken` module reserves.

 #### Reserves Re-balancing